tibastral/elm-snake/Readme.md

-# Elm Lang Snake in WebGl and Html (look at the source for fun and profit)
+# Elm Lang Snake in WebGL and Html (look at the source for fun and profit)

 ## Explanation Video of How we did it :